-- (f) Legal review required prior to approval of relocatable building purchase or lease.
+- (e) Legal review required prior to approval of relocatable building purchase or lease.
 AR 420-1, para.
+6-14l(2). - (f) Disposition: Relocatable buildings accounted for as equipment, upon becoming excess to DoD Component requirements, must be redistributed or, if determined to be excess or unserviceable, disposed of in accordance with personal property procedures pursuant to DoDI 5000.64 and Volume 1 of DoD Manual 4160.21.
+The APO must be fully integrated in the final disposition process.
+DoDI 4165.56 para.
+5.2.

-6-14l(2). - (g) Disposition: When classified as real property, the cost to disassemble is classified as demolition.
-Upon becoming moveable, salvageable relocatable buildings are classified as equipment and disposed of in accordance with DoD Instruction 5000.64.
-DoDI 4165.56, Enclosure 3, para.
-3b. - 3.
-Maintenance and Repair. - Maintenance and repair projects are not construction for fiscal funding purposes.
+3. Maintenance and Repair.

+a.
+Maintenance and repair projects are not construction for fiscal funding purposes.
 AR 420-1, Glossary, sec.
 II; AFI 32-1032, para.
 1.3.1.2.2; OPNAVINST 11010.20H, para.
 3.1.1, and para 5.1.1.
-Therefore, maintenance and repair projects are not subject to the \$2 Million O&M limitation on construction.14 See 10 U.S.C. § 2811(a) (specifically permitting the Secretary of a military department to use O&M funds to carry out repair projects for "an entire single-purpose facility or one or more functional areas of a multipurpose facility"). - b.
-Definitions. - (1) Maintenance. - (a) AR 420-1, Glossary, sec.
+Therefore, maintenance and repair projects are not subject to the \$4 million O&M limitation on construction.
+14 See 10 U.S.C. § 2811(a) (specifically permitting the Secretary of a military department to use O&M funds to carry out repair projects for "an entire single-purpose facility or one or more functional areas of a multipurpose facility").

+b.
+Definitions.

+- (1) Maintenance. - (a) AR 420-1, Glossary, sec.
 II, defines maintenance as the "work required to preserve or maintain a facility in such condition that it may be used effectively for its designated purpose."
-It includes work required
+It includes work required to prevent damage and sustain components (e.g., replacing disposable filters; painting; caulking;

-14 But see 10 U.S.C. § 2811.
+14 See FY23 NDAA Sec.
+2801 increasing the threshold under which O&M funds may be used for unspecified minor military construction projects from \$2 million to \$4 million.
+But see 10 U.S.C. § 2811.
 If the estimated cost of a repair project exceeds \$7.5 million, the Secretary concerned must approve the project in advance.
 10 U.S.C. § 2811(b).
 The Secretary must then notify the appropriate committees of Congress of: (1) the justification and current cost estimate for the project; and (2) the justification for carrying out the project under this section.
 10 U.S.C. § 2811(d).